-The 2nd Infantry Regiment of the California State Militia is a legal, unorganized civilian militia as authorized by the U.S. Constitution, Bill of Rights and the California State Constitution
+The California State Militia Volunteers is a legal, unorganized civilian militia as authorized by the U.S. Constitution, Bill of Rights, and the California State Constitution.
+We are also NOT a paramilitary force or group as defined by CA Law

 Second Amendment: A well-regulated militia being necessary to the security of a Free State, the right of the people to keep and bear arms shall not be infringed.